The Etiquette Scholar blog answering you dining etiquette questions.

 It's fine to tell the server that you'd like to share an appetizer or dessert-and possibly even a main course if you know the servings to be huge.
 Just be sure to compensate the server with a more generous tip unless an "extra plate" fee is charged.
 She would have received a larger tip for two full meals, so you might want keep that in mind when calculating how much to leave.

 If you aim to have a leisurely conversation during the meal, order foods that can be eaten with ease.
 Lobster or crab in the shell, unboned fish, and pastas that may be messy or difficult to eat could make more demands on your time and concentration than you'd like.
 Also think twice about ordering a food that is unfamiliar to you.
 Unless you know how to eat an artichoke or tackle the crab claw in a bouillabaisse, stick with a dish that poses no unexpected challenges.

 Dinner wine is really a condiment for food, so it's best ordered after the menu choices have been made.

 The orderer (preferably the most qualified person at the table) can either choose a wine that goes best with the greatest number of dishes or ask the advice of the server.

 An easy alternative to a shared bottle is wine ordered by the glass, which allows the diners to match the wine with their meals.

 The server pours the wine, serving the host or orderer last.
-(A diner who doesn't care to drink wine should either momentarily place her fingers over the glass when her turn comes or simply say, "No thank you"; turning the glass upside down is never the signal to use.)
-From that point on, it's up to the orderer to refill the guests' glasses if the waiter doesn't return to pour.
+(A diner who doesn't care to drink wine should either momentarily place her fingers over the glass or simply say, "No thank you"; neve turn the glass upside.)
+From that point on, the orderer refills the guests' glasses if the waiter doesn't return.